Article Summary

 Many people are still unsure whether they can transfer their pension or not.
 In contrast to assets such as cars or houses, where swapping them is a common practice, transferring a pension to another scheme in another country is not an everyday topic.

 We at Cameron James are happy to educate and have a discussion with our clients on the management of their pension.
-As we did on our YouTube channel, where we discuss many things regarding the UK Pension Transfer industry.
-You can watch one of our YouTube video about transferring out your UK Pension to the USA below.

 Can I Transfer Out UK Pension?